trackmania-rl/tmrl/readme/tuto_library.md

     This is to compress the sample before sending it over the Internet/local network.
     Buffers of compressed samples will be given as input to the append() method of the dataloading memory.
     When you implement a compressor, you also need to implement a decompressor in the dataloading memory.
-    This decompressor is the append() method of the MemoryDataloading object.

     Args:
         prev_act: action computed from a previous observation and applied to yield obs in the transition